finchmeister/blog20/_posts/2020-10-31-raspberry-pi-temp-logger.md

 I setup the Raspberry Pi in headless mode with Raspbian Lite.
+That involves writing the image to an SD card using the Rasberry Pi Imager, adding an empty `ssh` file to the sd root directory, and adding `wpa_supplicant.conf` file with the wifi credentials to the root directory.

 ### Recording the Temperature

 To access the temperature data, I used the [Python Adafruit DHT library](https://github.com/adafruit/Adafruit_Python_DHT) which I installed with pip3:

 ```
+sudo apt-get update
 sudo apt-get install git screen python3-pip -y
 sudo python3 -m pip install --upgrade pip setuptools wheel
 sudo pip3 install Adafruit_DHT